14 tutorials to make paper roses, free template

 Roses from crepe paper

-Crepe paper is so easy to form the curves of the petals as you want, so it’s quite look real flowers.
+Crepe paper is so easy to form the curves of the petals as you want, so it looks like real flowers.

 And the giant paper rose was made from crepe paper by Nata.